 Guest Post by: Ivan Serrano

 Newsflash: Search is still king – at least for the moment – but social is making headway.
 The bottom line for online advertising hasn’t changed since Twitter and Facebook implemented their online advertising initiatives.
-However, there are plenty of reasons to keep up with what both Facebook and Twitter are doing and how they compare.
+However, there are plenty of reasons to keep up with what both Facebook and Twitter.
+Continue reading to learn about Twitter & Facebook ads…

 This is an easy comparison, but it doesn’t tell the whole story.
 Facebook has over 1 billion users while Twitter’s user base is barely over a quarter as big.
 When you compare the number of items posted, the difference is even greater – 4.75 billion for Facebook compared to 500 million for Twitter.
 The implication here is that Facebook users are online more during the day and are more engaged with the platform than Twitter users.